kso512/checkmk_agent/README.md

 ## Requirements

 This role requires no other roles.
 It is designed to be compatible with CheckMK server in general and [kso512.checkmk_server](https://github.com/kso512/checkmk_server) specifically.

+This role utilizes SSH on Unix-type systems instead of the default port 6556.
+This encrypts communications and avoids opening a new port for monitoring and setting up a new service.

 To create authentication keys for SSH, use the "ssh-keygen" program as shown [here](https://man.openbsd.org/ssh-keygen).